jeremyosborne/ant_cities/README.md

 Version guesstimated with: git rev-list --count HEAD

+Version 87 11/12/2013
+- Added status panels for each team.
+- Ants now die if current_hunger < -100.
+Ants now head back to the nest when they have 25% left.
+  When an ant dies, it just disappears, no dead body yet.
+- Leaves disappear after 2 minutes of not being found.
+- Added status panel for the world.
+- Set ant heading back to orginal (just random destination.)

 Version 86 11/10/2013

 - Fixed rendering bug.
 Ants and leaves were not being rendered at the center of their location.